fowles/unleashing-protobuf-evolution/index.md

 **SLOW DOWN**

+**This notation is equivalent to the encoded binary, but is much more readable.
-**Now imagine the client had a newer schema for person that included an address field.**
+Now imagine the client had a newer schema for person that included an address field.**

 *ADVANCE*